Quickest Detection for Changes in Maximal kNN Coherence of Random Matrices: QCD for large scale random matrices

 \section{QCD for large scale random matrices}

-In this section we apply the asymptotic results of Theorem~\ref{thm:CorrScr} derived in Section~\ref{sec:SumStat} to quickest change detection of the maximal kNN coherence in the data matrix sequence $\{\mathbb{X}(m)\}$.
-We assume that both the pre- and post-change dispersion matrices, $\mathbf{\Sigma}_0$ and $\mathbf{\Sigma}_1$, are row sparse with degree $k=o(p)$, and map the data matrix sequence $\{\mathbb{X}(m)\}$ to the sequence of summary statistics $\{V_\delta(\mathbb{X}(m))\}_{m \geq 1}$, with $\delta=1$.
-For simplicity we refer to this sequence by $\{V(m)\}$.
-In the asymptotic regime considered in Theorem~\ref{thm:CorrScr}, the random variables $\{V(m)\}$ each have an approximate asymptotic density $f_J$ of form \eqref{eq:PDF_V_delta1}.
-A change in the distribution of the data matrix sequence $\{\mathbb{X}(m)\}$ at time $\gamma$ changes the parameter $J$ in the density $f_J$ of variable $V$.
+In this section we apply the asymptotic results of Theorem~\ref{thm:CorrScr} to quickest change detection of the maximal kNN coherence in the data matrix sequence $\{\mathbb{X}(m)\}$.
+We assume that both the pre- and post-change dispersion matrices, $\mathbf{\Sigma}_0$ and $\mathbf{\Sigma}_1$, are row sparse with degree $s=o(p)$, and map the data matrix sequence $\{\mathbb{X}(m)\}$ to the sequence of summary statistics $\{V_k(\mathbb{X}(m))\}_{m \geq 1}$, with $k=1$.
+For simplicity we refer to this sequence as $\{V(m)\}$.
+In the asymptotic regime considered in Theorem~\ref{thm:CorrScr}, the random variables $\{V(m)\}$ each have an approximate asymptotic density $f_V(\cdot; J)$ of form \eqref{eq:PDF_V_delta1}.
 Let $J_0$ and $J_1$ be the value of parameter $J$ before and after change point $\gamma$, respectively.
-The QCD problem on the density $f_{\mathbf{X}}$, depicted in \eqref{eq:PreChg_PstChg_Den}, is reduced to the following QCD problem on the density $f_V$:
+The QCD problem is to detect and localize the change in distribution of $V(m)$:

 Below we consider two cases of row-sparse pre-change dispersion matrices: \begin{enumerate} \item $\mathbf{\Sigma}_0$ is diagonal, and \item $\mathbf{\Sigma}_0$ is not diagonal but is block-sparse. \end{enumerate} Note that $\mathbf{\Sigma}_1$ is only assumed to be row-sparse.